brodymileham/eleventy-base-blog/posts/secondpost.md

 ---
-title: Lesson 1
+title: Lesson 2
-description: This is a post about our first lesson with the Coders Guild
+description: This is a post about our second lesson with the Coders Guild
 layout: layouts/post.njk
 tags:
   - lessons